Note that, while not a completely identical version, I made a new paste with slightly different goals.

-Note that the random key generation library was taken and not modified from here and I couldn’t use RandomLib.
+Note that the random key generation library was taken and not modified from here as I couldn't use RandomLib.

-As I could discover (and as you could discover by looking at the sourcecode here), it’s quite easy to make a basic text storing service, even when security’s one of the most important concerns !
+As I could discover, it's quite easy to make a basic text storing service, even when security's one of the most important concerns!

 Something I wanted to make was an upload client tool, like the µClient one, but a bit more able.